Baritú National Park

 The Baritú National Park (Parque Nacional Baritú) is a national park in Argentina, located in Santa Victoria Department, in the north of Salta Province, in the Argentine Northwest.
 The park borders Bolivia (Tarija Department), and its only road access is through that country.
 It has an area of 720 km2 and it is the only tropical park in Argentina.

 The park was created in 1974.
 It is bordered by mountains.
 The protected area belongs to the Southern Andean Yungas ecoregion, which is located in the Sub-Andean mountain range, with heights averaging 1500–2500 m.
 The climate is wet and hot, with summer rainfall that goes from 900–1300 mm.

 The fauna of the park includes several endangered species, such as the jaguar and the onza.

-The cedro salteño trees ("Salta cedrelas") reach huge sizes in this region.
+The cedro salteño trees (Salta cedrelas) reach large sizes in this region.
 Their wood is considered extremely valuable.